seahu/rflink/RPi_rflink/readme.md

 ## Note

 This tested only witch 433MHz receiver.
 And tested only with free aviable modules, full version contain much more no tested plugins.
+This server accept only one connection at same time, mainly for to prevent colision.

 ### Autor